bshokati/WishBucket/README.md

 ##Technical Features
 You may want to use some of the features of Wish Bucket for your own projects.
-You can find examples of the following within this app:
+<br>You can find examples of the following within this app:
 + SQLite Tables
 + Content Loaders
 + List View with images/text